Shola Olatoye

-Oyeshola “Shola” Olatoye (o-LAH-twoh-yay) (born 1975) was the 22nd Chair and Chief Executive Officer of the New York City Housing Authority (NYCHA) before resigning due to a lead paint poisoning and lack of heat scandals.
+Oyeshola "Shola" Olatoye (o-LAH-twoh-yay) (born 1975) is an American public servant who served as the 22nd Chair and Chief Executive Officer of the New York City Housing Authority (NYCHA) before resigning due to a lead-paint poisoning and lack-of-heat scandals.

 Early life and education

 Oyeshola Olatoye grew up Waterbury, Connecticut.
 Her father is Nigerian.
+After her parents' divorce, Olatoye lived with her mother in one of the first integrated rental housing developments in the city, later using the down payment assistance program to purchase her first home.
+Her mother was highly involved with their community and was someone who people turned to when they needed help.

 Olatoye graduated with a Bachelors of Arts in history and African American studies from Wesleyan University in 1996 and later earned a master's degree in public administration from the Robert F. Wagner Graduate School of Public Service at New York University (NYU).

 Career

 In 2001, Olatoye worked for Public Advocate Mark Green's 2001 mayoral bid as the issues director.

 In 2009, she joined Enterprise Community Partners where she became the vice president and market leader for the New York office prior to being named chair and CEO of NYCHA.
 At Enterprise, she led a team of roughly 50 employees to build and preserve 3,000 units of affordable housing in the New York area.
 She also helped secure over $30 million in federal recovery dollars for 11,000 residents impacted by Hurricane Sandy.